top of page

 Minor project: Lesson plan and presentation on wetland plants and adaptations to wetland conditions for university undergraduate curriculum.

 As a SUPERB Scholarship Program Biodiversity Scholar, Dylan conducted necessary baseline vascular plant inventories in two regional wetland National Wildlife Refuges in the Mississippi Alluvial Plain (i.e., Delta) region of Arkansas.
 A native of southern Louisiana, Dylan brought a Cajun spice to the lab.
-He has returned to Louisiana to work as the botany coordinator for BREC, the parish division of parks and natural resources for East Baton Rouge Parish.
+He has returned to Louisiana to work as Senior Staff Natural Resources Scientist for Geosyntec Consultants.

 Dr. Meghan Foard - M.S. in Environmental Science, August 2014